PARS FRACTURES

 Three Types of Pars Fractures:

-1. Atrophic
+- Atrophic

-2. Hypertrophic
+- Hypertrophic

-3. Displaced
+- Displaced

 Unilateral (one-sided) fractures will heal quite well.
-Although, healing without a brace and without limiting activity negatively affects the healing process for a broken pars fracture.
+However, healing without a brace and without limiting activity negatively affects the healing process for a broken pars fracture.
 Even with the greatest healing fractures (unilateral and hypertrophic), the success rate with a brace and three to six months of limited activity is around 50%.
-Consequently, children and adults can re-fracturing a pars fracture if they resume their old level and kind of activity.
+Consequently, children and adults can re-fracture a pars fracture if they resume their old level and kind of activity.
 Our doctors surgically treat these fractures with an excellent success rate.

 Development of Pars Fractures